-2. When the penis is hard or erect, carefully open the condom package along the side with the jagged edge (not the smooth side).
-Do not use your teeth or a sharp object, like a knife or scissors to avoid accidentally damaging the condom.
+When the penis is hard or erect, carefully open the condom package along the side with the jagged edge (not the smooth side).
+Do not use your teeth or a sharp object, like a knife or scissors; this could accidentally damage the condom.

 3. Remove the condom and determine the correct side to unroll.
-Make sure it is looks like a hat, with the tip coming up through the rolled edges so it will roll down.
-If the man is not circumcised, pull the foreskin back.
+Make sure it looks like a hat, with the tip coming up through the rolled edges so it will roll down.
+If the man is not circumcised, make sure the foreskin is rolled down before putting the condom on.

 Tip: To increase the man's feeling when using a condom, put a drop or two of water-based lubricant or saliva in the tip before putting it on.
-Do not use body lotion, oil or Vaseline - they make cause the condom to break.
+Do not use body lotion, oil or Vaseline - this could cause the condom to break.